goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 - When it is down, the entire system is down.
 - When you need to scale up/down, everything is scaled up/down

 # Microservices-ready monolith (aka Modular Monolith)

 Many companies failed to refactor their monolith application into microservices, thus failing to support their business growth.

 Other companies are investing too much in Kubernetes or other expensive technologies.
-They are investing too much for something they didn't need.
-Technology become their cost center, and they have very few resources to grow their businesses.
+They work too much for something they didn't need.
+Technology become their cost center, and they have very few resources to grow a real business.

 We can improve the situation by creating a __modular monolith application__.
 At the very beginning of your business, you should start with a cheap monolith app.
 But later, you should be able to split your application into microservices.